dtudk/dcc-git-course-conflicts/README.md

 ## Tutorial 2

-Execute `sh setup.sh 2` from the commandline (requires BASH/Unix) and read output and the following to understand the situation.
+Execute `sh setup.sh 2` from the commandline (requires BASH/Unix) and follow instructions from the output.
+The following elements describe the situation in more detail.

 This is the same scenario as in 1, but you were trying to do a `push` (instead of `pull`) to the remote.
 The resolutions are the same as in Tutorial 1, but in Resolution 3, replace `host/main1` with `host/main2`.